wbsoft/parce/docs/source/deflanguage.rst

   to a Context that already exists.
 The root context is never popped of the stack.

+* an integer target ``0`` is allowed and is essentially a no-op, it does nothing.

 Actions and targets share a mechanism to choose them dynamically based on the matched text.
 See for more information below under `Dynamic actions and targets`_.

-A target is always executed after adding the token(s) that were generated to the current context.
+A target is normally executed after adding the token(s) that were generated to the current context.
+Only if the target lexicon has the ``consume`` attribute set to True, the generated tokens are added to the newly generated context, see `Lexicon parameters`_.

 The newly created context can be seen as the "target" of the token that switched to it.
 If the match object did not contain actual text, no token is generated, but the target *is* handled of course.

 Special rules
 -------------

-There are currently two special rules, i.e. that do not provide a pattern to match, but induce other behaviour:
+There are two special rules, i.e. that do not provide a pattern to match, but induce other behaviour:

 1. The ``default_action`` rule, which causes a token to be generated using the specified action for text that would otherwise not be matched by